pixelgrade/noto-free/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.1.2.2 =
+* Minor fixes for Windows environments.

 = 1.1.2.1 =
 * Cleanup and security enhancements.